cnnrznn/OperationalTransform/README.md

 This implementation was designed to be adaptable.
 Although the current `ops.*` files implement basic document operations (INSERT,REMOVE), the `ot-{client,server}` code is agnostic and the operations can be easily swapped out.

+// TODO work is still needed to realize this

 ## References